amabdelmongy/Payment.Gateway/README.md

 CQRS stands for Command Query Responsibility Segregation.
 We use a different model to update information than the model you use to read information.

 ### EventSourcing
+The gateway should be stable when doing a huge number of requests so we are using Event sourcing.
 Capture all changes to an application state as a sequence of events.
 Event Sourcing ensures that all changes to application state are stored as a sequence of events.
 1- we query these events,